dougbutner/web-4/README.md

 ## Why can't web 3 (or even web 2) do this?

 Of course it can!
-It's just not ideal.
+It's just not viable to fulfill all principles of Web 4, but easily can be done.
 Web 2 is not a viable candidate because the federated nature means that your biometric data must be trusted to a third party, possibly a large corporation or malicious actor.

 Provable democracy cannot be fully achieved in web 3, because there is no control over how many accounts a user may own.
 [2] Many different consensus models have been developed, most notably, proof of work (**POW**), proof of stake (**POS**), and delegated proof of stake (**DPOS**).
 These paradigms of consensus are used primarily to determine which chain of transaction records (blocks) is considered valid, securing a blockchain.